TomasHubelbauer/safari-pointer-events/README.md

 ## To-Do

-Figure out why the touch events are not firing in Safari.
+### Figure out why the touch events are not firing in Safari